ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Brent brought out a bottle of yellowish liquor in which hornets were suspended, while two Brazilian engineering students figured out the sound system.

+making the pulling down gesture to indicate fucking someone

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished, watching everyone talking and dancing happily.
 He could see